Leach's storm petrel

 Leach's storm petrel or Leach's petrel (Hydrobates leucorhous) is a small seabird of the tubenose order.
 It is named after the British zoologist William Elford Leach.
 The scientific name is derived from Ancient Greek.
 Hydrobates is from hydōr "water", and batēs "walker", and leucorhous is from leukos, "white" and orrhos, "rump".
-It was formerly defined in the genus Oceanodroma before that genus was synonymized with Hydrobates.
+It was formerly treated in the genus Oceanodroma before that genus was merged into Hydrobates.

-It breeds on inaccessible islands in the colder northern areas of the Atlantic and Pacific Oceans.
+It breeds on inaccessible islands in the colder northern areas of the North Atlantic and North Pacific Oceans.
+The only breeding colony in the Southern Hemisphere is located on Dassen Island in South Africa.
 It nests in colonies close to the sea in well concealed areas such as rock crevices, shallow burrows, or even logs.
 It lays a single white egg, which often has a faint ring of purple spots at the large end.
 This storm petrel is strictly nocturnal at the breeding sites to avoid predation by gulls and skuas, and even avoids coming to land on clear, moonlit nights.
 The largest colony of Leach's storm petrels can be found on Baccalieu Island off eastern Canada, an ecological reserve with ~1.95 million pairs of the birds at last estimate in 2013.
+As with European storm petrel, birds breeding at the northern limit of the species' range on the Arctic Circle in Norway have to delay their breeding until autumn to avoid the 24-hour daylight of the high summer.

 Description

-Leach's petrel, known in some rural areas (particularly in Newfoundland) as Mother Carey's chicks, Carey chicks, or Careys, is a small bird at 18–21 cm in length with a 43– to 48-cm wingspan.
-Like many other storm petrels, it has all-dark plumage and usually a white rump.
+Leach's petrel is a small bird at 18–21 cm in length with a 43–48 cm wingspan.
+Like many other storm petrels, it has all-black plumage except for a paler grey-brown bar on secondary wing coverts on the wing, a slightly paler face, and usually a white rump with a hint of a dark divide down the middle.
 However, dark-rumped individuals exist on the west coast of North America; they are very rare north of southern California, but the percentage increases suddenly on the United States-Mexico border, where 90-100% of breeding birds are dark-rumped.
-In Europe, it can be readily distinguished from the European storm petrel and Wilson's storm petrel by its larger size, forked tail, different rump pattern, and flight behavior.
-Identification in the Americas, however, proves more difficult.
-On the Atlantic Coast, separating this species from band-rumped storm petrels is difficult; identification involves characteristics such as the extent of white on the rump and flight pattern.
-Discerning this species from others is arguably hardest on the Pacific Coast, where the dark-rumped form can be confused with at least three other all-dark storm petrel species.
-Here, identification involves close attention to wingbeats and overall color.
+In the Atlantic, it can be readily distinguished from the European storm petrel and Wilson's storm petrel by its larger size, forked tail, different rump pattern, and flight behaviour, but separating it from band-rumped storm petrels is difficult; identification involves characteristics such as the extent of white on the rump and flight pattern.
+Identification in the Pacific proves more difficult; the dark-rumped form can be confused with at least three other all-dark storm petrel species.
+Here, identification involves close attention to wingbeats and overall colour.
 It has a fluttering flight, and patters on the water as it picks planktonic food items from the ocean surface.
 Like most petrels, its walking ability is limited to a short shuffle to the burrow.